 Get Immediate Help in a Crisis

 While The Lift Line’s aim is to provide encouragement and motivation to help elevate your current mood and state of being, we do not provide medical assistance, care, or diagnoses.
-The information listed below from the National Institute of Mental Health (NIMH) has been provided to help you or someone you know find the proper assistance for more serious needs .
-More information from the NIMH concerning mental health and related issues can be found here.
+The information listed below from the National Institute of Mental Health (NIMH), and other organizations, has been provided to help you or someone you know find the proper assistance for more serious needs .
+More information from the NIMH* concerning mental health and related issues can be found here.

 For up-to-date information on COVID-19 go here.